Hala Al Turk

-Hala Al Turk (حلا الترك; born May 15, 2002) is a Jordanian-Syrian Bahraini singer.
-She become known for being a contestant on Arabs Got Talent in 2011.
+Hala Al Turk (حلا الترك; born May 15, 2002) is a Bahraini actress and singer.
+She became known for being a contestant on Arabs Got Talent in 2011.
 Al Turk then released many singles, including "Bnayty El Habooba (2011)" featuring singer Mashael, for which she become a popular child singer.
-"Happy Happy" released in 2013 is the first Arabic music video to cross 100 million views.
-She subsequently signed to Platinum Records and released other singles.
-In early 2015, she moved to her father's company, AlTurk Productions.
+In early 2015, she moved to her father's company, Al Turk Productions.

+In January 2022, a video was released with her new song "Ana Magnoona", which brought her a resounding success.

 Biography

-She was born on May 15, 2002 to a Jordanian father and a Syrian mother in Manama, Bahrain.
+She was born on May 15, 2002, to a Bahraini father and a Syrian mother in Manama, Bahrain.
+Al-Turk holds Bahraini citizenship.
 She has two brothers named Mohammed Al Turk and Hamood Al Turk.
 She started her career through the program, Little Star (ستار صغار), in 2009, but came to prominence in 2011 through her participation as a contestant on Arabs Got Talent.
-However, she was eliminated but went on to establish a successful career as a child singer.
+She was eliminated but went on to establish a successful career as a child singer.
 She is currently signed to Al Turk Productions.

+In 2013 was released "Happy Happy" is the first Arabic music video to cross 100 million views.
+She subsequently signed to Platinum Records and released other singles.

 In 2014, she hosted the entertainment program, Huwa Wa-hay Wahi (هو وهاي وهي), during the month of Ramadan alongside Haya Al Shuaibi, Amal Al Awadhi and Bashar Al Shatti.

+In January 2022, a video was released with her new song "Ana Magnoona", which brought her a resounding success; in the video she appeared in three images (black, white and pink) and performed dance moves.